sboueydev/docker-cheatsheet/README.md

 - Run (create and start) container
 	- docker run -ti --name containername imagename:tag command
+	- docker run -ti -v "$(pwd)"/absolutepathincontainer/ --name containername imagename:tag command
+	- docker run -ti \
+          --name containername \
+          --mount source=nameofvolume,target=/nameoftargetincontainer \
+          imagename:tag
+	- Or do the same thing as above with -v
+		-  docker run -ti \
+                   --name containername \
+                   -v nameofvolume:/nameoftargetincontainer \
+                   imagename:tag

-	- docker run -ti -v "$(pwd)"/absolutepathincontainer/ --name containername imagename:tag command *Note: this creates an interactive environment.
-I usually use either sh or bash as the command in order to acces the container from the command line.*
+	*Note: this creates an interactive environment.
+I usually use either sh or bash as the command in order to acces the container from the command line.You can find the volumes in var/lib/docker/volumes*

 - Exit the terminal by either typing exit or pressing CTRL + d